atomicdata-dev/atomic-server/cli/README.md

     get        Traverses a Path and prints the resulting Resource or Value. help       Prints this message or the help of the given subcommand(s) list       List all bookmarks
+    new        Create a Resource
     remove     Remove a single Atom from a Resource.
 Uses Commits. set        Update an Atom's value.
-Uses Commits.
+Uses Commits. tpf        Finds Atoms using Triple Pattern Fragments.

 Visit https://github.com/joepio/atomic for more info
 ```